Reviewed by Maggie: February 8, 2013

 2a.
 But it's mitigated by the fact that:

-"Kids in musicals without parents always ended up okay -- Annie got Daddy Warbucks, Cosette got Jean Valjean, Christine got stalked by the Phantom though she did get to make out with Raoul."
+"Kids in musicals without parents always ended up okay -- Annie got Daddy Warbucks, Cosette got Jean Valjean, Christine got stalked by the Phantom though she did get to make out with Raoul."3.
+Her stepmother can't stand her.

 4. She found out about her birth mother through a book dedication.